Bluebell Railway Education Department

 Trains normally depart Sheffield Park Station for the 1 hour 40 minute return journey but other arrangements are possible.

-Disabled Visitors: a carriage for wheelchair bound or mobility impaired visitors is normally available.
+Accessibility: a carriage for wheelchair-bound or mobility impaired visitors is normally available.

-Reserved accommodation on trains: seating in open plan carriages is reserved for groups starting their journeys at Sheffield Park.
-Unfortunately no seats can be reserved on departures from East Grinstead.
+Reserved seating: seating in open plan carriages is reserved for groups starting their journeys at Sheffield Park.
+Unfortunately, no seats can be reserved on departures from East Grinstead.

-Picnic areas: available at Sheffield Park, Horsted Keynes and Kingscote Stations while covered areas are available beneath platform canopies at all three stations and in the Waiting Rooms at both Horsted Keynes and Kingscote Stations.
+Picnic areas: outdoor picnic areas are available at Sheffield Park, Horsted Keynes, and Kingscote Stations.
+In case of wet weather Sheffield Park, Horsted Keynes and Kingscote stations all have canopied areas on the platforms which provide cover.
+There are also Waiting Rooms at Horsted Keynes and Kingscote Stations.
 Snacks can also be eaten on board the train.

 Gift Shop: Sheffield Park Station – a souvenir pack can be made up in advance of your visit.